Residential Policies, Information and Services Topics A to D

 As the campus apartments and houses are fully independent living units with their own kitchen and living areas, residents are permitted to remain on campus continually from Move-In to Move-Out immediately following graduation.
 However we do collect the names of those who will be on campus during break periods so that in the event of an emergency we are able to contact individuals.

-All areas (apartments, houses and residence halls) close for summer break at 6:00 pm on May, 8, 2009.
-Those who are graduating seniors will b e required to leave following graduation and no later than May 10, 2009 at 6 pm.
+All areas (apartments, houses and residence halls) close for summer break.
+Those who are graduating seniors will be required to leave following graduation.

 Cable TV access is provided in every apartment, house, and residence hall.
 Local channels are available through the college.
 If you encounter problems trying to hook up your cable, contact maintenance using the online information form at http://www.MySchoolBuilding.com/myschoolbuilding/mygateway.asp?acctnum=985017776.
 Students provide their own cable cords.